IamMuuo/ClipGames/Alive/README.md

 if all goes well youll have an executable called alive

-run the executable and you will have a 640x480 black window pop up
+run the executable and you will have a 640x480 black window pop up with a rectangle in the middle